-Each autumn, all sophomore ACES James Scholar women are invited to share their first-year experiences in writing by submitting essays describing the most valuable things that they learned during their freshman year.
+Each autumn, all sophomore ACES James Scholar women and ACES Chancellor's Scholar women are invited to share their first-year experiences in writing by submitting essays describing the most valuable things that they learned during their freshman year.

-The Carol Andreae Haynes Sophomore Achievement Award celebrates the academic achievements of sophomore ACES James Scholar women.
-The annual award competition has been established to:
+The Carol Andreae Haynes Sophomore Achievement Award competition has been established to:

 The Carol Andreae Haynes Sophomore Achievement Award is conferred in the fall semester of each academic year.
-Eligible candidates for the award are all sophomore women currently enrolled in the ACES James Scholar Honors Program -- including students who have recently transferred into the College of ACES, either from another college on the University of Illinois campus or from another accredited institution of higher learning.
+Eligible candidates for the award are all sophomore women currently enrolled in the College of ACES as Chancellor' Scholars and/or in the ACES James Scholar Honors Program -- including students who have recently transferred into the College of ACES, either from another college on the University of Illinois campus or from another accredited institution of higher learning.
 Each of the eligible candidates is invited to write an original essay of between 500 and 1000 words on the following theme: The Most Valuable Things That I Learned During My Freshman Year of College.
 The essay should be typed on 8-1/2” x 11” paper and double-spaced in a standard 12-point font.

 The essays are evaluated by the Selection Committee after the submission deadline, and the presentation of the award to the recipient takes place in early December.